kailatlee/designucsd.github.io/_posts/2016-11-20-intro-html-css.md

 * [This Medium post](https://medium.freecodecamp.com/from-zero-to-front-end-hero-part-1-7d4f7f0bff02): A good post on how to get started with frontend development in general.
 * [CodeAcademy Tutorial](https://www.codecademy.com/learn/web): A hands-on tutorial teaching you the basics of HTML, CSS, and later on Bootstrap (also recommended by the above post).
 * [Check this out](http://jgthms.com/web-design-in-4-minutes/) for an interesting, quick brief on effective lightweight HTML/CSS, in which some of this tutorial is based on
+* Your favorite search engines and StackOverflow: If you've got an issue at this point, chances are someone else has encountered it before.